deedeecx330/skyhookfilecrypt/README.md

 # skyhookfilecrypt
 File encryption and decryption module extracted from Skyhook: https://github.com/deedeecx330/skyhook .
-It was designed to be extremely easy on resources, albeit at the cost of speed.

 # Usage
-To use SFC, simply import it into your Python 3 project.
+To use skyhookfilecrypt, simply import it into your Python 3 project.

 The module has two functions, encryptFile and decryptFile.
 The function arguments in both cases are:
 -   File that is to be encrypted/decrypted